Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2025-05-04-multiplayer-addendum-infraction-procedure-guide.markdown

 **Policy Additions**

 **3.3A.
 Additional Remedy** In Multiplayer Tournaments, no **additional extra turns** are added as a remedy for slow play.
+Instead, Players that commit a Slow Play infraction during a Match are inhibited from providing strategical advice to their opponents and also inhibited from asking for strategical advice from their opponents.
+They can still ask and answer questions regarding the game state.
+Failure to comply with the additional remedy will result in a subsequent Slow Play penalty which will upgrade to a Game Loss.

 ## 3.5.
 Tournament Error — Deck Problem